 my name is HARY MUNN"

-So I'm wondering now whether the writing was done much later, perhaps at a reunion with non-English speaking Polish people present, and Harry had got someone to write that down so he could show it to them when looking for people he might have met whilst in camp.
+So I'm wondering now whether the writing was done much later, perhaps at a reunion with non-English speaking Polish people present, and Harry had got someone to write that down so he could show it to them when looking for people he might have met in Poland.